LukeBriggsDev/LukeBriggsDev.github.io/posts/memory-in-assembly/index.md

 ldr         x0,[sp, #malloc_int+0x20]   ; Load heap address (which is stored on stack)
                                         ; into register
 mov         w1,#0xa1                    ; move our integer into register 1
-str         w1,[x0]                     ; Store our integer into the the heap address
+str         w1,[x0]                     ; Store our integer into the heap address
                                         ; (integer is now on the heap)

 ```